One of the oldest and most well known cemeteries in the Marlborough District is Omaka Cemetery, which lies south west of the town's centre.

 - Photographer James Chinn, known for his floral studies of exotic flowers grown in his conservatories.

-- Eckford & Co Founder Thomas Eckford who brought boats up the Opaoa river to his docks where supplies could be delivered by water as to avoid carting them from Picton.
+- Eckford & Co founder Thomas Eckford who brought boats up the Opawa river to his docks, where supplies could be delivered by water to avoid carting them from Picton.

 - F. J. Litchfield - First mayor of Blenheim.

 - James Sinclair - One of Marlborough's earliest businessmen.